hionnode/cloud-blog/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## Cheatsheet

+### Creating a New Blog Post

+1. Create a new `.md` or `.mdx` file in the `src/content/blog/` directory.
+2. Add frontmatter to the top of the file, including `title`, `description`, and `pubDate`.
+3. Write your blog post content using Markdown or MDX.

+### Adding a Sidebar

+1. Create a new component in the `src/components/` directory (e.g., `Sidebar.astro`).
+2. Add your sidebar content to the new component.
+3. Import and add the sidebar component to your layout file (e.g., `src/layouts/BlogPost.astro`).

 ## 👀 Want to learn more?

 Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).